Hit the heights like George Clooney, see Baja like Eva Longoria and make a great getaway with Sarah Jessica Parker.

 Restaurants at the resort include Michelin-starred Jean-Georges Vongerichten’s Seared and his sushi-and-ceviche amalgam Suviche.
 There’s also a 95-foot, four-cabin luxury Catari Yacht — for those guests who seem to have accidentally left theirs at home.

-President Barack Obama has spent so much time at The Jefferson (pictured, above jeffersondc.com) that the elegant hotel became known as Washington’s second-most prestigious address.
-The President has entertained at Plume, the Jefferson‘s acclaimed restaurant, and also hosted a private dinner in its Parlor Boardroom.
-Dignitaries and VIP guests make use of an unmarked door in the hotel’s private wine cellar, whimsically renamed over the last eight years as the “BaRack entrance.”
+President Barack Obama spent so much time at The Jefferson (pictured, above jeffersondc.com), the elegant hotel became known as Washington’s second-most prestigious address.
+Obama often entertained entertained at Plume, the Jefferson‘s acclaimed restaurant.
+He also hosted a private dinner in its Parlor Boardroom.
+Dignitaries and VIP guests make use of an unmarked door in the hotel’s private wine cellar.
+(To honor the former President, they whimsically referred to it as the “BaRack entrance.”

 Befitting its namesake (our nation’s third President), the 96-room luxury hotel is a bastion of refined design.
 A library off the lobby is modeled on Thomas Jefferson’s own book room.
-Located a few blocks north of the White House, it opened as a luxury residential building in 1923 before conversion to a hotel in 1955.
+It’s located a few blocks north of the White House.
+The Jefferson opened as a luxury residential building in 1923.
+Eventually, it became a hotel in 1955.
 Guest rooms and suites feature Italian stonework and concealed mirror LCDs in bathroom vanities.
 Walk-in showers offer bespoke toiletries formulated with herbs and botanicals once grown at President Jefferson’s home, Monticello.

-Designed by the architect of Stockholm’s Royal Palace in 1699, the HOTEL SKEPPSHOLMEN (pictured, above, hotelskeppsholmen.se) was once home to the city’s contingent of Royal Marines.
-The long, serene property is located on a sylvan isle near the middle of the city — where the King of Sweden used to sip hot chocolate in a small castle known as the Skating Pavilion before heading out for a spin on the ice.
+Hotel Skeppsholmen was designed by the architect of Stockholm’s Royal Palace in 1699.
+It was once home to the city’s contingent of Royal Marines.
+The long, serene property is located on a sylvan isle near the middle of the city.
+The King of Sweden used to sip hot chocolate there in a small castle known as the Skating Pavilion before heading out for a spin on the ice.

-If it’s good enough for royalty, no wonder Skeppsholmen’s understated glamor draws the queen of Sex and the City (and the new show Divorce), Sarah Jessica Parker.
+If it’s good enough for royalty, no wonder Skeppsholmen’s understated glamor draws guests like Sarah Jessica Parker.
 Much like Carrie’s apartment, the design hotel showcases its maritime roots in a Gustavian palette of grays and pastels.
 Stone staircases and wooden shutters are complemented by modern furnishings from local design firm Claesson Koivisto Rune.